shemetz/one-roll-engine/Readme.md

 ![screenshot 3](https://raw.githubusercontent.com/itamarcu/one-roll-engine/master/metadata/screenshot_3_selections.png)

+### Expert/Hard Dice

+Expert/hard dice can be added using the syntax /ore 5d 1e6.

+The 'e' can be replaced with 'E', 'h', or 'H'.
+If you don't put in the first number (e.g. /ore 5d e1) then the number of dice will default to 1.
+If you don't put in the second number (e.g. /ore 5d 1e), then the dice will default to 10.

+The expert/hard dice will be added to the normal roll, becoming part of sets or loose dice as normal.

 ## License

 The One Roll Engine is published by Greg Stolze (http://gregstolze.com/) and licensed under Creative Commons Attribution-Share Alike 2.0.